-While I definitely get my postiive, fun-loving attitude from my grandmother, she also taught me about being nurturing and compassionate, and about taking care of and helping others.
-She has supported me through all of my marathons with Team in Training (I just completed my 5th season with the group) to benefit the Leukemia and Lymphoma Society, and she has encouraged my active participation in a variety of charitable organizations.
 Tootie also has taught me about the importance of staying fit, active and healthy.
-In addition to motivating me to run, she has cheered me on during tennis matches and reminded me to hit the gym for weightlifting and spinning (seriously, she calls to inform me she visited Curves as a "friendly" reminder).
-Having been in the fashion business her whole life, Tootie values appearances.
-Although I am not high maintenance, I am mindful of her advice to never leave the house without looking my best - you never know who you might run into at the grocery store!
+In addition to motivating me to run, she has cheered me on during tennis matches and reminded me to hit the gym to lift weights (seriously, she calls to tell me she did her water aerobics as a "friendly" reminder).
+Along those same lines, Tootie values appearances.
+While she doesn't tolerate "high maintenance" types, I am constantly mindful of her advice to never leave the house without looking my best - you never know who you might run into at the grocery store!

-A trip to visit Tootie would not be complete without her grilling me ever so subtly about my love life.
-She knows I am ambitious and successful in my career and hope to find a man who is in the same position.
+A trip to visit Tootie would not be complete without her grilling me ever-so-subtly about my love life.
+She knows I am ambitious and successful in my career and that I hope to find a man who is in the same position.
 She also agrees that it would be nice to find someone who is willing to try some of my hobbies, though if running 26.2 miles for a cause isn't your thing, at least be willing to support me.
-And, confidence is exceedingly attractive, but not to be confused with cockiness.

 So, where is the man I can take with me on my next trip to visit Tootie?